 - SLEEP and if not, COFFEE – I am such a hypocrite because I never get enough sleep.
 Like ever.
 I am always up until way too late, sleep for a few hours, and regret it in the morning.
 As a result I have become a caffeine addict.
 When I need my coffee, I NEED MY COFFEE.
 But on those rare nights that I do go to bed at a reasonable hour, I wake up feeling like a new woman.
 Seriously, it is amazing what a full nights sleep can do.
 I find that the more sleep I get, the more motivated and productive I am the next day.

 - MULTITASK – I feel like my mom has been telling me to to do this since forever.
 More often that not, you can get two things done at once.
 When I am on campus rounds we must remain in our building, so it forces me to stay in and do my homework.
-I often cool out Ax while reading something for class or typing a new blog post.
+I can admit to cooling out Ax while reading something for class or typing a new blog post.
 Or I will bring my boyfriend to the barn with me, so I get to spend time with both of them at once.
 It is surprisingly easy to kill to birds with one stone if you get a little creative.

 - Most importantly, NEVER QUIT – No matter how full your plate feels or how heavy the world is on your shoulders, quitting isn’t an option.
 And if you feel like it may all come tumbling down, find someone to lean on.
 Whether it be a friend, a significant other, or a family member, there is always someone there to help.
 When there is no option to quit, the only choice is to keep fighting.
 Hannah Brencher said, “Maybe no one ever told you that but that’s the sweet spot– the moment you want to give up but nothing in the air around you is willing to accept you walking out the door as a quitter today.”
 I don’t think that sentence could be more true.
 Whenever I feel like giving up, I find the sweet spot, grab it, and run with it.